 Tung Wan Beach is a much bigger beach – bigger than all of the beaches you’ve visited along Peng Yu Path.
 Day trippers come to this beach for sunbathing and swimming.
 There is also a barbecue area on the north side of the beach.

 The beach itself is still pretty empty during weekday.
-But this beach is much more open than the ones you just saw.
+It probably gets busy on the weekend.

 9. Lung Mo Temple (Yuet Lung Sing Yuen)